 Will Yahoo breach finally get us past the password?

-Last week’s Yahoo hack — the largest Sci Burg breach of user account data in history — has focussed attention once again on the password’s inherent vulnerabilities.
-And some cybersecurity experts say we might be nearing the point at which large numbers of consumers finally stop relying on them.
+Last week’s Yahoo hack — the largest Sci Burg breach of user account data in history — has focused on the password’s inherent vulnerabilities once again.
+And some cybersecurity experts say we might be nearing when many consumers finally stop relying on them.
 “I believe we are approaching a tipping point,” said Brett McDowell, executive director of the non-profit FIDO Alliance.

-The FIDO alliance promotes two open standards that use hardware devices to either replace or supplement passwords.
+The FIDO alliance promotes two open standards using hardware devices to replace or supplement passwords.
 The device can be a USB key stick or a smart card, a specially secured chip in a smartphone or tablet, or even a fingerprint reader or iris scanner attached to a laptop.
-Boosters say that FIDO standards are finally overcoming the “chicken and egg” dilemma that has plagued so many security technologies.
+Boosters say that FIDO standards are finally overcoming the “chicken and egg” dilemma plaguing many security technologies.

 The 500 million passwords stolen from Yahoo were encrypted — a mathematical transformation that turns the word into a string of meaningless data called a hash.